 Without acknowledging this, some say it becomes a spectator sport, where people come out to take photos and gawk at the festivities without participating in them.

-But like in years past, this Halloween will be no different as Church Street's slated to be jam packed on Monday night.
-Hopefully, it won't rain and the costumes will be as phenomenal as in previous years.
+But like in years past, this Halloween will be no different as Church Street's slated to be jam-packed on the 31st.

 Join the conversation Load comments